 In a parental training course, parents learn ways to avoid having the disruption escalate (such as into a louder tantrum or more hyperactive behavior).
 This system of responding to undesired behaviors ultimately discourages the child from becoming disruptive and improves parent-child relationships.

-If you’re interested in learning more about parental training, contact NeuroHealth Arlington Heights at (847) 754-9343 or fill out our contact form online.
+If you want to learn more about parental training, contact NeuroHealth Arlington Heights at (847) 754-9343 or complete our contact form online.
 Our team is ready to help you and your family find balance again!